hipe/tmx/beauty_salon/doc/issues/032-name-conventions-for-variables.md

     semantics, and as such this ivar is an abstraction candidate that may move into one of the above two categories.

+more generally (and easier to remember), an ivar with this name is expected to be accessed only within whatever sidesystem you're looking at.

+### :#Tier-3 - "ad hoc scope"

+an ivar with two leading underscores:

+  • has the same restrictions as #tier-2

+additionally, in the normalest of cases this ivar will appear exactly twice in the file: once where it is set to a value and once where it is accessed.

+more broadly we sometimes extend the semantics to indicate that although the ivar occurs more than twice in the file, its "output point" is restricted to one place (which is to say the cost of changing it is generally lower than for a #tier-2 ivar).

+### :#tier-4 - singleton scope

+an ivar with *three* leading underscores:

+  • has the same restrictions as #tier-2

+and furthermore the ivar is refered only ever once. in practice this is only ever useful for ivars that memoize some trueish value in conjunction with the `||=` operator.